Jestin12/MajorProject_Manshatronics/README.md

 3. Power Communications
 4. Hi-five and LiDar lock
 5. *CAT Scan*

+## Rules of the Game
+1. Players must only use the given wires in the highlighted slots on the boards
+2. Players must not press any black buttons
+3. Players must not touch the paper

 ## Group Contributions
 Neel – High five (main), (assist) CAT-Scan and LiDar lock (back-up puzzle)